sudheermuthyala/AKS/01-Create-AKS-Cluster/README.md

     - This is common across the Master and the worker Nodes. to runn our respective pods component present in side that master

 * **etcd**
-    - ETCD Is Nothing But Consistentle highly
+    - ETCD Is Nothing But Consistently highly
 # In Regular Kubernets
 * Worker Nodes